-- 1. Modeling the vocabulary of a system involves making a decision about which abstractions - 2.
-Part of the system under consideration and which fall outside its boundaries.
-You use class - 3.
-Diagrams to specify these abstractions and their responsibilities.
+- 1. Modeling the vocabulary of a system involves making a decision about which abstractions - 2. are a part of the system under consideration and which fall outside its boundaries.
+You use class - 3. diagrams to specify these abstractions and their responsibilities.

-2. To Model simple collaboration
+1. Modeling simple collaboration